-- 15. Providers will be able to make requests to add students or remove them from the NSS population once the target list has been finalised by the OfS and the DfE.
+- d. any students who we expect, by the end of the academic year 2023-24, to have completed one full-time equivalent year or less since they were last surveyed. - 13.
+Students are included in the 2024 survey population if they are expected to complete their course between 1 February 2024 and 31 January 2025 inclusive. - 14.
+It is possible to add students to or remove them from the NSS target list if a provider feels that the target population does not accurately reflect the students currently in the final year of eligible courses.
+For example if the length of a student's course has decreased after a provider has submitted its HESA Student return.
+The full criteria are in the NSS 2024 set-up guidance provided by Ipsos. - 15.
+Providers will be able to make requests to add students or remove them from the NSS population once the target list has been finalised by the OfS.
 The additions and removals process will start approximately one week after the OfS receives final student data.
 Providers will be notified ahead of the process opening.
 Requests will not be accepted after 1 March 2024. - 16.
-Requests should be submitted as soon as possible after these dates to ensure they can be processed prior to, or early in, the survey period.
-All requests must be made through the Ipsos NSS extranet.5 And should be made in a single file, including the required level of detail.
-The OfS and the DfE will review all requests for additions and removals and may request further details from colleges where necessary.
+Requests should be submitted as soon as possible to ensure they can be processed prior to, or early in, the survey period.
+All requests must be made through the Ipsos NSS extranet and should be made in a single file, including the required level of detail.
+The OfS or relevant funding body will review all requests for additions and removals and may request further details from providers where necessary.
 Submitting requests as early as possible and responding to queries in a timely manner will help expedite the process.
-It may be necessary for the DfE and the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the chosen survey start date. - 17.
+It may be necessary for the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the chosen survey start date. - 17.
 Except for students on enhanced first degrees, postgraduate students are not included in the NSS.